w314/notes/javaNotes/javaTopics.md

 > How can you iterate over an array?

 > How would you access the last value in an array if you do not know the size of the array?

-## Using Database in Java

-### HTTP Introduction

-`HTTP` (`HyperText Transfer Protocol`) is a technique of transmitting data in a particular format, primarily between a server and a

-HTTP works by a client making a connection to a `server`, sending a `request`, and receiving a `response`

-The data tranmitted can be:

-- `hypertext` - A text documents that have the special ability to link to one another.
-- `hypermedia` - hypertext documents that have the ability to show multiple kinds of media

-A request contains:

-- the `method` being used
-- the `URL` where the target is
-- version of HTTP is being used
-- Optional information to help the server with the request (called `headers`)
-- For some methods, a `body` which contains some resources (ex.: files to be uploaded)

-A response contains:

-- version of HTTP is being used
-- status code reflecting the outcome of the request
-- status message which is shorthand and less descriptive than the status code
-- Optional information to detail what happened with the request (called `headers` again)
-- For some methods, a body which contains some resource (ex. file to be downloaded)

-### HTTP verbs

-_You should be familiar with GET, POST, PUT, and DELETE_

-- GET
-  - used to retrieve data from a server at the specified resource
-  - does not modifying any resources
-  - safe and `idempotent` method
-- POST
-  - used to send data to the API server to create or update a resource
-  - the data sent to the server is stored in the request body of the HTTP request
-  - `non-idempotent`
-- PUT
-  - similar to POST, PUT requests are used to send data to the API to update or create a resource
-  - `idempotent`, calling the same PUT request multiple times will always produce the same result
-  - when a PUT request creates a resource the server will respond with a 201 (Created), and if the request modifies existing resource the server will return a 200 (OK) or 204 (No Content)
-- HEAD
-- DELETE

-  - deletes the resource at the specified URL

-- PATCH
-- OPTIONS

-### HTTP status codes

-_You need to know what each category of status represents as well as common status codes (200, 201, 400, 404, 500)_

-HTTP Status Codes whether a specific HTTP request has been successfully completed.

-Responses are grouped in five classes:

-- Informational responses (100–199)
-- Successful responses (200–299)
-- Redirection messages (300–399)
-- Client error responses (400–499)
-- Server error responses (500–599)

-Common Status Codes:

-- 200 - OK, success
-- 201 - Created
-- 400 - Bad Request, client error
-- 404 - Not Found
-- 500 - Internal Server Error

-Week 6 Assessment

 ## functional programming in Java